gvwilson/sensibleadventures/iffy/iffy.md

 Iffy put the chopstick back on the table.
 "What's so special about today?" she grumbled.

-Aunt Naggie glanced over her shoulder at Iffy again and smiled.
+Aunt Naggie smiled without looking up from her cooking.
-"Any time I cook for just the two of us is special," she said fondly.
-She knocked bits of onion off her spatula into the frying pan.
+"Any time I cook for just the two of us is special," she said fondly, knocking bits of onion off her spatula into the frying pan.
 "But best we don't mention that to Uncle Jack, all right?"

 "Sure," Iffy said,